Faroe Islands: Demographics

-Only with the rise of the deep-sea fishery (and thus independence from agriculture in the islands' harsh terrain) and with general progress in the health service was rapid population growth possible in the Faroes.
-Beginning in the 19th century, the population increased tenfold in 200 years.

 At the beginning of the 1990s, the Faroe Islands entered a deep economic crisis leading to heavy emigration; however, this trend reversed in subsequent years to a net immigration.
 This has been in the form of a population replacement as young Faroese women leave and are replaced with Asian/Pacific brides.
 In 2011, there were 2,155 more men than women between the age of 0 to 59 in the Faroe Islands.

-The Faroese population is spread across most of the area; it was not until recent decades that significant urbanisation occurred.
-Industrialisation has been remarkably decentralised.
-Nevertheless, villages with poor harbour facilities have been the losers in the development from agriculture to fishing, and in the most peripheral agricultural areas, also known as Útoyggjar ("Outer Islands"), there are few young people.
-In recent decades, the village-based social structure has given way to a rise in interconnected "centres" that are better able to provide goods and services than the badly connected periphery.
-Shops and services are relocating en masse from the villages into the centres, and slowly but steadily the Faroese population is concentrating in and around the centres.

-In the 1990s, the government abandoned the old national policy of developing the villages (Bygdamenning), and instead began a process of regional development (Økismenning).
-The term "region" referred to the large islands of the Faroes.
-Nevertheless, the government was unable to press through the structural reform of merging small rural municipalities to create sustainable, decentralised entities that could drive forward regional development.
-As regional development has been difficult on the administrative level, the government has instead invested heavily in infrastructure, interconnecting the regions.

 Language

-As stipulated in section 11 (§ 11) in the 1948 Home Rule Act, Faroese is the primary and official language of the country, whereas Danish is taught in schools and can be used by the Faroese government in public relations, with public services providing Danish translations of documents on request.
+As stipulated in section 11 (§ 11) in the 1948 Home Rule Act, Faroese is the primary and official language of the country, although Danish is taught in schools and can be used by the Faroese government in public relations, with public services providing Danish translations of documents on request.
 Faroese belongs to the North Germanic language branch and is descended from Old Norse, being most closely related to Icelandic.
-Due to its geographic isolation, it has preserved more conservative grammatical features that have been lost in Danish, Norwegian and Swedish.
+Due to its geographic isolation, it has preserved more conservative grammatical features that have been lost in Danish, Norwegian, and Swedish.
 It is the only language alongside Icelandic and Elfdalian to preserve the letter Ð, though unlike the others, it is not pronounced.

 Faroese sign language was officially adopted as a national language in 2017.